ismael-mendoza/ismael-mendoza.github.io/talks.md

 permalink: /talks/
 ---

+- **Methods for Blended Galaxies' Systematics in the Era of LSST**, Ismael Mendoza, Invited talk at the Korean Rubin Science Collaboration (KRSC), KRSC Extended Group Meeting on Cosmology with Rubin, Virtual, *September 2025*

 - **The Blending Problem in Cosmology**, Ismael Mendoza, Invited talk at the KIPAC Tea, Kavli Institute for Particle Astrophysics and Cosmology at Stanford University, Stanford, CA, *July 2023*

 - **Bayesian Light Source Separator (BLISS): Probabilistic detection, deblending and measurement of astronomical light sources**, Ismael Mendoza, Invited talk at Statistical Challenges in Modern Astronomy VIII, Pennsylvania State University, State College, PA, *June 2023*